 Data is collected, estimated and checked by Statistics Sweden which ensures the consistency and quality of final data.
 Questionnaire Q1 is evaluated by Statistics Sweden.
 They conduct telephone interviews with aquaculture enterprises when there are incomplete answers, unreasonable answers or non-responses.
 Due to experience there will not be necessary to assess the likely impact of non-response bias on survey estimates since the response rate on these types of questionnaires is nearly 100 % due to legislative reasons.
-Questionnaire Q2 is conducted and evaluated by Statistics Sweden in cooperation with Swedish board of Agriculture every third year to create an updated cost allocation key.
-Statstic Sweden conduct this questionnaire by sending out questionnaires with several reminders.
+Questionnaire Q2 is conducted and evaluated by Statistics Sweden in cooperation with Swedish board of Agriculture every third year to create an updated cost allocation key as well as an estimate of the social variables.
+Statistic Sweden conduct this questionnaire by sending out questionnaires with several reminders.
 Response rate is around 60 percent.
 The quality of data on subsidies is evaluated by Swedish board of Agriculture by comparison with previous years disbursements and programme budget.